openconnect/openconnect-gui/README.md

 - [OpenConnect library compilation and dependencies](docs/openconnect.md)
 - [Web page maintenance](docs/webpage.md)

+If you are brave and you would like to try [upcoming development snapshots](https://goo.gl/P88mTi) of OpenConnect-GUI or [OpenConnect](infradead.org/openconnect/) for Windows.
+(I'm not developer on second mentioned project, but this GUI is based on this great project).

+These are unofficial builds, without warranty, please don't complain... ;-)

 # License
 The content of this project itself is licensed under the [GNU General Public License v2](LICENSE.txt)